Skip to main content

 Between

-• Use this condition to describe a scenario that will take place between a certain time.
-For Example,
+• Use this condition to define a scenario that will occur within a specific time frame.
+For example,

 Except Between

-• This condition allows you to stop your strategy from executing during specific time frames.
+• This condition lets you pause your strategy during specific time frames.
 For example,

 Did this answer your question?